Purchase price

 Capital Gains Tax Calculator

-The Capital Gains Tax Estimator provides an indication of the amount of capital gains tax you may be required to pay on an investment property.
-Under the new Capital Gains Tax legislation which came into effect on the 30th of September, 1999, it is possible for an individual to calculate the CGT they will have to pay in one of two ways.
+Our Capital Gains Tax Estimator provides an indication of the amount of capital gains tax you may be required to pay on an investment property.
+Under the Capital Gains Tax legislation which came into effect on the 30th of September, 1999, it is possible for an individual to calculate the CGT they will have to pay in one of two ways.
 We call these the "old" and "new" regimes.

 The old regime, introduced in 1985, calculates CGT by indexing capital gains to take account of inflation during the period the asset was owned.
 To determine the amount of capital gains tax payable the indexed capital gain is then treated as income and the investors marginal tax rates apply.